Pets

-At Stonewater, we recognise that pets provide a range of benefits to their owners, including providing companionship, offering a means to make contacts and socialise with others, and keeping active.
+At Stonewater, we recognise that pets provide a range of benefits to their owners, including companionship, a means to socialise with others, and a way to keep active.

-If you want to get a new pet or bring your existing pet to your Stonewater home, the first thing you need to do is let us know.
-Our Customer Service Centre teams are the best people to speak to about this in the first instance.
-They will be able to help you with the process, explain pet ownership conditions and discuss any lease restrictions with you.
+If you want to get a new pet or bring your existing pet to your Stonewater home, the first thing you need to do is let us know by contacting us.
+They will be able to help you with the process, explain the terms and conditions around pet ownership, and discuss any lease restrictions with you.

 We will need to know some basic details about the pet(s), such as type, breed and size.
 This will help us both to work out if your home or the building you live in is suitable for your pet, as some of our homes are subject to lease restrictions which prevent us from being able to grant you permission.

-Before submitting your request to us we would ask that you consider a range of things when deciding if your home will be suitable for your pet:
+Before submitting your request to us we would ask that you consider a range of things to decide whether your home will be suitable for your pet:

 • The size and positioning of your accommodation